awsdocs/amazon-eks-user-guide/doc_source/install-aws-iam-authenticator.md

 # Installing `aws-iam-authenticator`<a name="install-aws-iam-authenticator"></a>

-Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator)\.
-You can configure the stock kubectl client to work with Amazon EKS by installing the AWS IAM Authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication\.
+Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the [AWS IAM authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator)\.
+You can configure the stock kubectl client to work with Amazon EKS by installing the AWS IAM authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication\.

 ------
 #### [ macOS ]